 Frédéric Gros is a Full Professor at Sciences Po.
-He holds a PhD in Philosophy and the HDR -habilitation à diriger des recherches- a French qualification authorising the holder to supervise academic research).
-He was also awarded the aggregation in philosophy and is a graduate of the Ecole Normale Supérieure of the rue d’Ulm.
+He holds a PhD in Philosophy and the HDR -habilitation à diriger des recherches (a French qualification authorising the holder to supervise academic research).
+He also holds the Aggrégation in Philosophy and is a graduate of the Ecole Normale Supérieure of the Rue d’Ulm.

 At Sciences Po, he lectures on three programmes:

 - Political humanities to 1st year undergraduates (humanities class);